confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

 Note: The command line options and other configurations will also be defined during the implementation.

-### Questions

-- Should I lock writes to the MIGRATION_EVENTS while a migration is happening?
-In case another user attempts a migration at the same time.
-  How would I achieve this?

 ## Test plan

 - Verify positive and negative forward migrations
-- Verify positive and negative undo migrations
 - Verify integration with Github and Jenkins
 - Run migrations tool in supported secured environments